| gut support

 By Sara Novak

 With the help of stomach acid and enzymes, our body is able to digest a wide array of foods, from proteins to starches to dairy and fats.
 However, some foods may present issues when it comes to our digestion and sometimes our digestion does not run like the well oiled machine we would like.
 We may also have other ailments that slow digestion, for example an underlying illness.
 And since our gut health is so closely linked to every other aspect of our health, how we digest foods really matters.
 Is your digestion lacking?
 Are you tired and fatigued?
-These are just a few of the reasons that an enzyme supplement might be perfect for you.
+These are just a few of the many benefits digestive enzyme supplements have.